 Managing student loan repayment can be challenging.
 Recent changes to the Federal Direct Loan Program have complicated repayment for many borrowers, and it can be hard to keep track of all the loan programs, interest rates, repayment plans, and Web sites.
 The Office of Financial Aid is here to help current and former Juilliard students with debt management.
 We seek to ensure that students have access to the information they need to repay their loans as quickly and affordably as possible.

 For Federal Student Loans, repayment begins after the grace period of when a student graduates, withdraws, or drops below half-time enrollment.
 On the other hand, PLUS loans enter repayment once the loan is fully disbursed.
 This repayment start date begins in mid-November or December if you graduate in May.
 Some private loans also have a grace period similar to federal loans, but it varies by lender.
 It is important to review that information with your lender.
 If you have a Perkins loan, repayment begins nine months after graduation.
-We recommend you review the following guidelines:

 For more useful information on repaying student loans, click here.